Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dover Heights has 32 active public transport stops, all of which are bus stops.
-These stops are served by 21 different routes that together offer 979 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents on average being located just 112 meters from the nearest stop.
+These stops are served by 21 different routes that collectively facilitate 979 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents living an average of 112 meters from the nearest stop.
+Most residents commute outward from Dover Heights, and cars remain the primary mode of transportation for 84% of them.
+On average, there are 1.7 vehicles per dwelling in the area, which is higher than the regional average.
+According to the 2021 Census, 57.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport